CSC207-UofT/course-project-group-002-tut5101/phase0/progress_report.md

 # Progress Report
 ## Summary of Specification
+This is a restaurant application for a specific restaurant in order to manage the staff and inventory conveniently and incorporate the traditional service with digital platforms to facilitate the customers' experience.
+The specific users include personnel in a restaurant and customers.
+The users would get their required information faster and easier than before.
 ## Summary of CRC Model
 ## Summary of Scenario Walk-through
+A dine-in customer ordered dishes and some dishes cannot be made because of lacking ingredients and the cookable dishes were served after finish.
 ## Open Questions
+- Struggling on the exact implementation of InventoryList.
+Considering for the staffs involved in this scenario required only freshness and quantity, the final decision is hard to made between a single hashmap like structure or two hashmap like structures which are easier to use but hard to add more features in the future.
+-
 ## Designs that have worked well
 - The change from our original design of OrderList and KitchenStaff to only Kitchen with three queue attributes simplify the ordering -> food processing -> food serving / delivering process a lot.
 It also makes the purpose of each attribute very clear and easy to comprehend.
+- The previous idea of creating simply hashmap of name-freshness and name-quantity was change to a specific class InventoryList, which protect the internal information in a hashmap.

 ## Summary of Subgroup1 Progress
 ### Design